Louise222/Coursera-Getting-and-Cleaning-Data/README.md

 * Third, you will find an output file generated in the current working directory: tidydata.txt (218.2 kb): it is exactly what I upload for tidy data set created in step 5 of the instructions.

+Besides, there is a really useful artical answering most of anonymous questions for this project: https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/

 © Yingjie Cao 2015 All Rights reserved.